tordj/WonderGUI/doc/guide/content/docs/widgets/widget_gallery.md

 ### SizeCapsule

-Overrides the canvas default, min and max size with specific values.
+Overrides the widgets default, min and max size with specific values.
 Can be used to force or limit the widget to certain sizes, depending on its parent.